sagemath/trac_to_gh/Issue 3352.md

 # Issue 3352: slight inconsistency in the dsage documentation

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/3352

 Original creator: ljpk